balazs-vida/word2vec-pytorch/README.md

 # word2vec-pytorch
 Implementation of the word2vec algorithms (Skip-gram and CBOW, both with subsampling and negative sampling) in PyTorch.
-For references and previous work, please see..
+For references and previous work, please see the bottom cell in the notebook.